AndrewOWStyles/Password-Generator/README.md

 To use simply load the page up and you will be given a prompt to fill in, This will be the foundation for the password

-To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
-Then, using the relative filepath, add it to your README using the following syntax:

-    ```md
     ![example image](images/example.png)
-    ```